open-sauced/intro/05-how-to-contribute-to-open-source.md

 2. **Follow your interests**: Think about the tools, frameworks, and libraries you use or are interested in learning more about.
 Many of these projects are open source and welcome contributions from the community.

 3. **Join open source communities**: There are numerous online communities, forums, and chat platforms dedicated to open source development.
 By joining these communities, you can connect with other developers, discover new projects, and find collaboration opportunities.
+In the [OpenSauced Discord](https://discord.com/invite/U2peSNf23P), for example, we share good first issues, cool GitHub projects, and issues we have open on our repositories.

-4. **Leverage OpenSauced**: OpenSauced is a platform that helps developers discover and contribute to open source projects.
+4. **Leverage OpenSauced**: [OpenSauced](https://opensauced.pizza/) is a platform that helps developers discover and contribute to open source projects.
 By using OpenSauced, you can find projects that align with your interests, skills, and goals.

 ### Discovering Open-Source with OpenSauced